Aalto-LeTech/Scala-Media-Computation/README.md

 This will create a `Scala-Media-Computation` folder into the folder in which it is executed.
 Other possibilities to clone the repository include e.g. IDE plugins and other graphical user interfaces developed to make using of Git easier.

 ## Building the Library

-This library uses [sbt](http://www.scala-sbt.org/) as its build tool.
+As mentioned earlier, this library uses [sbt](http://www.scala-sbt.org/) as its build tool.

 Build products---including the packaged Java archives (.jar files)---are located under the generated `<project>/js/target` and `<project>/jvm/target` folders.

 ## Developing with IntelliJ IDEA